averjee/simple-fruit/README.md

-# Innovation Group Technical Challenge Overview
+# Innovation Group Technical Challenge

 This project was developed in Angular and styled using both Angular Material as well as Bootstrap.